Jean-Claude Cros

-Jean-Claude Cros (born 1942) is a French former rugby league player, who played as fullback.
+Jean-Claude Cros (Saint-Benoît-de-Carmaux, 10 June 1941 – Albi, 28 May 2023) was a French rugby league player who played as fullback.

 Biography

 Cros played for Albi and then for Lézignan Sangliers during his career.
 He also represented France in the 1968 Rugby League World Cup, playing in the last match against Australia.

 In 1972, Cros had to end his career at the age of 30 years due to an injury to a collarbone before a match against his former club, Albi.